kmerz/graveio/README.md

-# fox - yet another paste bin
+# graveio - where your code stays alive

-fox is a attemp to provide a simple, easy to use and install paste bin solution for inhouse use.
+graveio is a attemp to provide a simple, easy to use and install paste bin solution for inhouse use.

 It was developed with *ruby 1.9.3p0* and *rails 3.2*.